Medicare Entitlement Statement

 The Medicare Entitlement Statement was previously known as the Medicare levy exemption certificate.

 If you live in Australia and aren’t eligible for Medicare during all or part of a financial year, you may claim an exemption from paying the Medicare levy.

 Before you can claim an exemption from the Medicare levy you must submit an Application for a Medicare Entitlement Statement form.
-Where your application has been assessed and you’re not eligible for Medicare, we’ll send you a Medicare Entitlement Statement which you need to submit with your tax return.
+Where your application has been assessed and you’re not eligible for Medicare, we’ll send you a Medicare Entitlement Statement.

 You aren’t eligible for Medicare if you:

 - are a permanent resident of Australia and have been absent from Australia for 12 months or more, don’t live in Australia or haven’t returned to Australia to reside permanently

 - are an Australian citizen absent from Australia for 5 years or more